0vergrown/Handbook/src/content/docs/datapack/19-commands/resource.md

 execute store result score @s mana run resource get @s example:mana
 ```

 Targets that do not hold the power are skipped.
-If no target holds it the command fails with a message and returns `0`, so `/execute if` behaves sensibly.
+If no target holds it the command reports that and returns `0`, so `/execute if` behaves sensibly.

+> A resource's stored value outlives the power itself, so that re-granting the power restores what you had.
+All four sub-commands therefore check that the target still **holds** the power before reporting a value — a leftover value from a power you no longer have never shows up.

 > `set` and `change` respect the power's own bounds — you cannot push a resource past its `max` or below its `min`.
 To go further, change the power.